swerling/cosell/README.txt

 Pedigree

-  This implementation is a based on Lukas Renggli's tweak of Colin Putney's Squeak implementation of Vassili Bykov's Announcements framework for VisualWorks Smalltalk.
+  This implementation is loosely based on Lukas Renggli's tweak of Colin Putney's Squeak implementation of Vassili Bykov's Announcements framework for VisualWorks Smalltalk.
 (Specifically Announcements-lr.13.mcz was used as a reference.)

   Liberties where taken during the port.
 In particular, the Announcer class in the Smalltalk version is implemented here a ruby module which can be mixed into any ruby object.
+Also, in this implementation any object can serve as an announcement, so no Announcement class is implemented.

-  The concurrent announcements queue is original to this version.
+  The announcements queue is original to this version (as far as I know).

 The Name 'Cosell'